Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Numerical experiments

 where the operator $T_{t,R}(\cdot):\mathbb{R} \rightarrow \mathbb{R}$ is defined by

 and it is applied elementwise.
-The stepsize $\eta_k$ is fixed as $1/M$ in our fixed stepsize scheme (Option I in Algorithm~\ref{alg:first_optimstic}), while it is chosen adaptively in our line search scheme (Option II in Algorithm~\ref{alg:first_optimstic}).
+The step size $\eta_k$ is fixed as $1/M$ in our fixed step size scheme (Option I in Algorithm~\ref{alg:first_optimistic}), while it is chosen adaptively in our line search scheme (Option II in Algorithm~\ref{alg:first_optimistic}).
 The initial point $(\vx_0,\vy_0)$ is chosen as the origin in $\mathbb{R}^{m+n}$.

-\myalert{Convex-concave setting.} When $\mu$ is set to 0, the function $f(\vx,\vy)$ is convex-concave.
-In this case, we measure the quality of a solution $(\vx,\vy)$ by the primal-dual gap function defined in \eqref{eq:gap_function}, which can be computed in closed form as

-Here, the operators $|\cdot|$ and $(z)_+=\max\{z,0\}$ are applied elementwise.
-By taking the supremum on both sides of \eqref{eq:gap_bound_1st}, we obtain the following upper bound for the fixed stepsize scheme via Theorem~\ref{thm:OMD_first}: